regan-sarwas/npmap.js/API.md

 **[[⬆]](#toc)**

-### <a name="mapbox">L.npmap.layer.mapbox(config: object)</a>
+### <a name="mapbox">mapbox(config: object)</a>

 Create a Mapbox layer and add it to a map.

 _Arguments_:

-The first, and only, argument is required, and must be a layer config object with the following properties:
+The first, and only, argument is required.
+It must be a config object comprised of the following required and optional properties:

-* (Required) `id` (String): The id ("account.id") of the Mapbox map or dataset you want to add to the map.
-Can also be a comma-delimited string with multiple "account.id" strings if you want to take advantage of Mapbox's compositing feature.
+* (Required) `id` (String): The id (`account.id`) of the Mapbox map or dataset you want to add to the map.
+Can also be a comma-delimited string with multiple `account.id` strings if you want to take advantage of Mapbox's compositing feature.
 Required if `tileJson` is not provided.

 OR